imos/imosh/library/10-func/strings/README.md

 # Strings
-These functions all manipulate strings in various ways.
+These functions manipulate strings in various ways.